 Formulated specifically for sensitive stomachs, this is a great food for cats with digestive issues.
 The first ingredient is deboned chicken, showing that Blue Buffalo used quality ingredients in this blend, rather than cutting corners with cheap fillers and sub-standard protein.
 Most of the ingredients are whole foods, such as deboned chicken, brown rice, and peas.

-To help with your cat’s digestive problems, this food is packed with prebiotics to promote digestive health.
+To help with your cat’s digestive problems, this cat food for cats with diarrhea is packed with prebiotics to promote digestive health.
 It’s great for any cats with sensitive stomachs as it’s all-natural and devoid of corn, wheat, soy, and artificial preservatives or flavors.
 Still, it’s not the best choice for picky eaters, as many of our pickier cats refused to even touch it.

 Royal Canin is a popular brand for cats with health concerns, despite the prohibitively expensive pricing that accompanies their products.
 The ingredients list also doesn’t start off so well with brewers’ rice listed as the first ingredient.
 You’ll also find plenty of by-product meals in this blend, which many people prefer to stay away from.
 But the truth is that this gastrointestinal fiber response blend is great for stopping diarrhea and aiding urinary health.